 Conversion of existing pages for editing with the Components Editor

 In a future SiteBuilder release, there will be a button on the Current page tab to convert pages for editing with the Components Editor.
 This process will, as far as possible, automatically convert the page content into a format editable within the Components Editor.
 You can then see how your content looks, make changes and preview the page before publishing it.
-Selecting Close, don't save within the Components Editor cancels the page conversion.
+Selecting Close, don't save within the Components Editor will cancel the page conversion.

 Important: once you convert and publish a page using the Components Editor it will not be possible to edit the page using the old visual editor or the raw editor.
 This is highlighted in the Components Editor before you publish.
 Pages that are not published using the Components Editor are unaffected and you can continue to edit them with the old visual editor or raw editor.

 After a page is converted, you will be able to use SiteBuilder's History tab to view previous versions of it, as usual, but will only be able to restore versions published using the Components Editor.

 Email webteam at warwick dot ac dot uk